1kevgriff/kevgriffin.v4/blog/2020-05-13 21st-Century-Background-Services.md

 permalink: 21st-century
 categories:
   - Misc
-excerpt: "Thanks for 21st Century Background Services!"
+excerpt: "Thanks for attending 21st Century Background Services!"
 ---

-Thanks for 21st Century Background Services with Azure Logic Apps and Azure Functions!
+Thanks for attending 21st Century Background Services with Azure Logic Apps and Azure Functions!
 If you missed the talk, catch a replay at:

 ## Replays